Certified Incredible Years® Trainers

 Peter is a Social Worker.
 He is certified as both a parent group leader, child dinosaur group leader - treatment and prevention, and teacher group leader.
 He has offered these programs as treatment programs for families with children with diagnosed problems with defiant disorder and conduct problems, at the University of Washington Parenting Clinic.
 He is a certified trainer in the parent program, the small group Dina Dinosaur program, the Classroom-based Dina Dinosaur program, and the Teacher Classroom Management program.
 He has trained people in the US, UK, and worldwide.

-Parent Programs (Toddler/Preschool, School Age, Advance, Autism), Dina Small Group Treatment, Teacher Classroom Management, and Classroom Dina Programs, Peer Coach Training Jamila Reid
+Parent Programs (Toddler/Preschool, School Age, Advance, Autism), Dina Small Group Treatment and Classroom Dina Programs, Teacher Classroom Management, Incredible Beginnings, Peer Coach Training Jamila Reid

 (Trainer) Dina Small Group Treatment, Teacher Classroom Management, and Classroom Dina Programs